 Additionally, a CRNA can choose to specialize within the field.
 Some options include pediatric, obstetric, dental, cardiovascular or neurosurgical anesthesia.
 Related specialties and credentials may be obtained in respiratory care and critical care nursing.

 As can be seen, this is an advanced, intensive program.
 This is appropriate, given the nature of the practice.
 It can also be seen in the compensation.
 A Certified Registered Nurse Anesthetist has the highest average salary in the nursing field.
-In 2008, the average CRNA salary was over $168,000 per year.
+In May of 2014, the average CRNA salary was $153,780 per year.